 1. Learning Never Stops

 Just because school is out doesn’t mean your kids have to stop learning!
 Research shows that students lose 2-3 months of knowledge every summer.
 Our activities are designed to help your student hold onto the math, writing and reading skills built through the school year, while having fun!
-Camp also includes weekly field studies, STEM projects, and all kinds of activities.
-Because isn’t fun what summer is all about?
+Camp also includes weekly field studies, STEAM projects, and all kinds of activities – because isn’t fun what summer is all about?

 2. New Experiences

 Summer camp offers a unique experience your kids might not necessarily get at school.
 They’re exposed to new people and new places, and many times they’re out of their comfort zone, which is crucial to their growth as an individual.
 This exposure helps them grow and mature during a season when many children grow a little stagnant.

 3. Gets Them Active